demola07/nodejs-examples-initiative-challenge/readme.md

   2. `GET - /minimum-secure`

-     This will return the minimum secure version for each release line for the API provided
+     This will return the minimum secure version for each release line

-     - This wil require the use of the semver module
+     - This will require the use of the semver module

      #### Example Response